PDXpert PLM Software

 Sometimes email notices cannot be sent because, for instance, the email SMTP server is unavailable due to system maintenance, network interruption or other issue.
-The PDXpert Application Server holds the email notices in a queue and tries to re-send them every 10 minutes for up to 24 hours.
+The PDXpert Application Server holds the email notices in a queue and tries to re-send them every few minutes.

 The list shows the status of each unsent email:

-Email blocked: The email notice has not been sent, typically because the SMTP server is unavailable.
+Email blocked: The email notice has not been sent, often because the SMTP server is not available.
 The system continues to attempt to send blocked notices for up to 24 hours.

 Email failed: When all attempts have failed, the system will stop trying to send the email notice.
 A failure often occurs because (1) the current email settings are not correct; or (2) the Persons collection member's email address is blank or invalid.